antopost/Factory_Data_Generator/README.md

 * visualize.py shows the generated RGB images and marks all pixels belonging to obstacles within the ∩-volume

 ## Issues
-* If you have animations running in your simulation, i.e. dynamic objects, be sure to make them run slow.
+* If you have animations running in your simulation, i.e. dynamic objects, be sure to make them run slowly.
-UnrealCV and UE4 asynchronously causing RGB, segmentation and depth to be mismatched where there is movement in the scene (see legs of person in the above image).
+UnrealCV and UE4 run asynchronously causing RGB, segmentation and depth to be mismatched where there is movement in the scene (see legs of person in the above image).
 * I had an issue with UnrealCV preventing me from gathering data from the main camera which is why I had to use the fusion camera actor that comes with UnealCV.
 This increases render times.
 Also, I coded the main camera actor to follow the fusion camera actor